 One Thousand Angry Bees

 The bees are angry; very angry.
 Somehow the routine brush cutting exercise planned for this morning has gone awry.
 The buzzing of the bees; a simple expression we learn in childhood reading from our Student’s Companion.
-The term seems trivial enough, even soothing.
+The term seems trivial enough, soothing even.
 But this is not the case.
 The sound of bees swarming is one of savage intent, their drone sounding mechanical, tinny even, not of tiny wings, but of vibrating metal.
 Instinctively your body reacts, your muscles tense and your breathing quickens.
 You know something bad is about to happen.
-It is a warning heard too late for an unprotected victim.
+It is a warning heard too late for an unprotected target.

 And if their buzz was the bark, their relentless attack is the bite.
 I recall Jon mentioning casually on the drive up that all bees in Trinidad are of the Africanized variety.
 In kamikaze fashion, wave after wave, they crash into my thin mesh visor.
 I could feel them against the thick cotton of my overalls, on my leg and all along my arms, each insect registering a distinct bump as it collides at speed into my stiff body.